maxtremblay/ldpc/README.md

 # LDPC

-A toolbox for classical quantum LDPC codes.
+A toolbox for classical and quantum LDPC codes.